At its heart, The World of Siliar is about people.

 HOWEVER, there are other options…

 Links to the sections will ALSO be provided in strict chronological order.
 While this seems obvious, there are sections of the story that take place in different places among different sets of characters at the same time… but that's getting way ahead…

 Links to sections will, further, give readers information about location.
-At a glance, readers will be able to identify where and when things happen…
+At a glance, readers can identify where and when things happen…

 One more twist… As readers indicate questions or ask for more information, the answers and augmentations will be provided.
 This is not to say that the story will be changed, but that the telling of the story will adapt.
 Sections will have "last updated" indicators, and links to adjunct information will be included.